AndreyMahov/petProject_Library/README.md

 # first-springMVC-petProject_library
 App for library manager.
-In this app I use Spring framework, TomCat and jdbc Templayet.
+In this app I use Spring framework, TomCat and JDBC template.
 Use SQL commands for start from package 'SQL' enjoy=)

 TO DO:
+- Unit tests
+- Integration tests
+- Packaging in Docker container
+- CI pipeline with following steps: build -> fmt check -> unit tests -> integration tests -> publish docker image
-TESTS,DOCKER, Search users by name and books by title
+- Search users by name and books by title

 functional: